lakshmankashyap/notes/performance/part-2/README.md

 <img src="react_perf.png" width="500px"/>

-Then you can know what's going on performance-wise
+Then we can know what's going on performance-wise

 <img src="react_console.png" width="500px"/>

-Whenever you want to know which components render unnecessarily
+Whenever we want to know which components render unnecessarily

 <img src="highlight.png" width="500px"/>

-To avoid it, you can use `shouldComponentUpdate` to control it.
+To avoid it, we can use `shouldComponentUpdate` to control it.
 But we shouldn't overuse it because it affects performance.
 As always, we need to know if it's valuable or not.

+We can also use this tool to better know why a component have updated : [why did you update](https://github.com/maicki/why-did-you-update)